 Di Perna has more than 26 years of experience in the aerospace industry, including 24 years with United Technologies Corp., and most recently, leading Pratt & Whitney's Engineering and Operations organizations.
 Before that, Di Perna headed the Module Centers & Operations group.
 He joined Pratt & Whitney in January 2012 as vice president of Global Supply Chain and Strategic Sourcing.
 Prior to joining Pratt & Whitney, he spent three years leading Hamilton Sundstrand's Auxiliary Power Systems business in San Diego, California.

 He served as senior vice president of Aircraft & Engine Maintenance from 2007-09 for Air Canada Technical Services (ACTS).
 He began his career at Pratt & Whitney Canada, where he held positions of increasing responsibility within engineering, marketing, manufacturing, supply chain and operations.
 His last role with P&WC was vice president of Operations, which he held from 2003-06.

 Di Perna earned a bachelor's degree in mechanical engineering from Concordia University and a Masters of Business Administration from McGill University, both located in Montreal, Canada.

 Pratt & Whitney is a world leader in the design, manufacture and service of aircraft engines and auxiliary power units.
-United Technologies Corp., based in Hartford, Connecticut, provides high technology products and services to the building and aerospace industries.
-To learn more about UTC, visit its website at www.utc.com, or follow the company on Twitter: @UTC.
+United Technologies Corp., based in Farmington, Connecticut, provides high-technology systems and services to the building and aerospace industries.
+To learn more about UTC, visit the website at www.utc.com or follow the company on Twitter: @UTC.